Chicago Waldorf School - Board of Trustees

 Susan Mudd, Secretary & Chair of the Committee on Trustees

-Susan's professional experience spans advocacy on a wide array of environmental issues: including air and water quality, pesticides, pollution prevention, transportation, land use, and women’s health.
-For the last six years she consulted with the Gerald and Dorothy Donnelley Foundation in Chicago.
+Susan's professional experience spans advocacy on a wide array of environmental issues.
+During the past year she consulted for the Environmental Law and Policy Center of the Midwest, previously for the Gerald and Dorothy Donnelley Foundation and the Brico Fund.
 For over 15 years, she was the Wisconsin Director of Citizens for a Better Environment.
-She subsequently consulted with the Brico Fund in Milwaukee on environmental issues and more recently with the State Environmental Leadership Program on global warming.
-Susan currently serves on the boards of the Center for Neighborhood Technology, I-GO and Earth Share of Illinois.
-She was a founding board member of the Wisconsin Green Building Alliance and served on the board of the Congress for the New Urbanism where she helped develop LEED for Neighborhood Development.
+She co-authored a midwest global warming action plan for the State Environmental Leadership Program.
+Susan has served on numerous non-profit boards most recently the Center for Neighborhood Technology, I-GO and Earth Share of Illinois.
+She was a founding board member of the Wisconsin Green Building Alliance and part of the committee which developed LEED for Neighborhood Development.
 Before moving to Chicago she served as Vice President of the board of Tamarack (Waldorf) School in Milwaukee.
 Susan holds a J.D., an M.A. in Public Administration and Public Policy and a certificate in Energy Policy from the University of Wisconsin-Madison.
-She likes to swim, canoe, hike, and is attempting to learn to play the viola.
-She and her husband John have a son at the University of Chicago and a daughter in the grade school at CWS.
+She likes to swim, canoe, hike.
+She and her husband John have a son who recently graduated from the University of Chicago and a daughter in middle school at CWS.

 Kevin Rooney, Board Member